 Leaned backward with a lipless grin.

-In the first two stanzas the speaker discusses the beliefs and works of John Webster.
-He is best-known today as a dramatist, and author of ‘The Duchess of Malfi.
+In the first stanza of ‘Whispers of Immortality’, the speaker discusses the beliefs and works of John Webster.
+He is best-known today as a dramatist and author of ‘The Duchess of Malfi.
 He was a contemporary of Shakespeare’s and appealed to Eliot in how he got to the truth of a situation.
 The first line makes this clear as the speaker states that Webster was “possessed by death.”
 It was all he could think about, it consumed his thoughts.
 He was able to look past the masks set out over the world and down to the “skull beneath the skin.”

 The speaker goes on to use another metaphor to describe Webster’s way of thinking.
 He could look “under ground” at the strange and “breastless creatures.”
 These creatures are without hearts or human (or humane) intentions.
 This is a dark image, made more macabre by the image of a creature, which is actually an exposed human being, leaning back “with a lipless grin.”